learning2hash/learning2hash.github.io/index.md

 Please also see the excellent [tutorial slides](https://cs.nju.edu.cn/lwj/slides/L2H.pdf) of [Dr. Wu-Jun Li](https://cs.nju.edu.cn/lwj/) for a nice introduction to the field.

+Dr Victor Lavrenko has two excellent youtube videos [here](https://www.youtube.com/watch?v=Arni-zkqMBA) and [here](https://www.youtube.com/watch?v=dgH0NP8Qxa8), describing the basics of LSH.
+These are ideal for those just entering the field or curious how to apply the method to their problem domain.

-There are alternative survey papers which are complementary and take a different approach to summarising available research.
+There are also alternative survey papers which are complementary and take a different approach to summarising available research.
 The reader is encouraged to further explore the following publications:

 1. [Learning to Hash for Indexing Big Data - A Survey](https://arxiv.org/pdf/1509.05472.pdf)
 2. [A Survey on Learning to Hash](https://arxiv.org/pdf/1606.00185.pdf)